-Α. GENERAL ESG APPROACH 2 В. INTERNAL RESOURCES DEPLOYED BY THE ENTITY 6 APPROACH TO TAKE ACCOUNT OF ENVIRONMENTAL, SOCIAL AND GOVERNANCE QUALITY CRITERIA AT ENTITY GOVE RNANCE LEVEL 6 D. ENGAGEMENT STRATEGY AND ITS IMPLEMENTATION 8 E. EUROPEAN TAXONOMY 9 INFORMATION ON THE STRATEGY FOR ALIGNMENT WITH THE INTERNATIONAL CLIMATE CHANGE LIMITATION TIVES OF THE PARIS AGREEMENT 9 G. INFORMATION ON THE STRATEGY FOR ALIGNMENT WITH LONG-TERM BIODIVERSITY GOALS 11 Н. ACCOUNTING FOR ENVIRONMENTAL, SOCIAL AND GOVERNANCE QUALITY CRITERIA IN RISK MANAGEMENT 11 a.
+A. GENERAL ESG APPROACH 2 INTERNAL RESOURCES DEPLOYED BY THE ENTITY APPROACH TO TAKE ACCOUNT OF ENVIRONMENTAL, SOCIAL AND GOVERNANCE QUALITY CRITERIA AT ENTITY e ENGAGEMENT STRATEGY AND ITS IMPLEMENTATION E. EUROPEAN TAXONOMY c F. Information on the strategy for alignment with the international climate change limitation ctives of the Paris agreement g G. INFORMATION ON THE STRATEGY FOR ALIGNMENT WITH LONG-TERM BIODIVERSITY GOALS 11 н ACCOLINTING FOR ENVIRONMENTAL SOCIAL AND GOVERNANCE QUALITY CRITERIA IN RISK MANAGEMENT 11 a.
 Overview of the entity's general approach for taking account of environmental, social and governance quality